 FlyingPress is a paid WordPress cache and optimization plugin built to improve the performance of WordPress sites (developed by Gijo Varghese, a promising WordPress speed expert).
-You can get a superfast WordPress site with it.

-Most WordPress cache plugins are developed to trick page metrics by skipping some elements of the pages, but for actual users, the website is super slow.
-This plugin has been my go-to for almost four years, and I haven’t found one better.
+Most cache plugins are developed to trick page metrics by skipping page elements, but for actual users, the website is super slow.

 1. Simple User Interface